angular/angular/aio/content/guide/service-worker-getting-started.md

   <img src="generated/images/guide/service-worker/welcome-msg-fr.png" alt="The text has changed to say Bienvenue à app!">
 </div>

-The service worker installed the updated version of your app *in the background*, and the next time the page is loaded or reloaded, the service worker switches to the latest version.
+The service worker installed the updated version of your application *in the background*, and the next time the page is loaded or reloaded, the service worker switches to the latest version.

 ## More on Angular service workers